Arwid/Backbone.localStorage/README.md

+# Additions in this fork

+This adapter is now unobstructive which means it is no longer a drop in replacement.
+You have to include the following line in your code:

+    Backbone.sync = Backbone.syncLocal;

+This adapter also includes the ability to save to and from the database so we have offline with online synchronization.
+For example, after creating your collection:

+     SomeCollection.localStorage.loadFromDB(SomeCollection.url) // can optionally include success and error handlers SomeCollection.localStorage.saveToDB(SomeCollection.url) // can optionally include success and error handlers

 # Backbone.localStorage

 Quite simply a localStorage adapter for Backbone.
 It's a drop-in replacement for Backbone.Sync() to handle saving to a localStorage database.